 APACHE COUNTY DEMOCRATIC PARTY Board

-Priscilla Weaver (Chair): In January 2020, I traveled from Teec Nos Pos to Window Rock with my husband to learn more about the Arizona Democratic Party in Apache County.
+Priscilla Weaver (First Vice Chair): In January 2020, I traveled from Teec Nos Pos to Window Rock with my husband to learn more about the Arizona Democratic Party in Apache County.
 I met wonderful community activists who became my allies and friends because we shared common ideas and were willing to help each other.
 We campaigned together with the Northeast Arizona Native Democrats to get votes by using social media, phone banking, text messaging, signposting, and radio advertising.
 We eventually reached our common goal in November when we were successful in electing Democratic candidates, flipping Arizona blue by 10,457 votes, and turning our country blue.
 Apache County had 51,906 registered voters, 35,776 of whom voted.
 This accounted for a 68.92% turnout, and I learned that grassroots organizations were critical in producing this high turnout.

 Virginia Dotson